By Michael Ormsby

 If you don't know what areas you need to study, you waste a lot of time and energy.
-By taking a GED practice test, online or from a test booklet, as a first step in your GED test prep, you can better understand what you need to learn.
-Keeping track of what questions were difficult and understanding your GED testing scores can help you plan what you need to study.
-Try a sample free GED practice test online.
+By taking a GED certificate practice test, online or from a test booklet, as a first step in your GED test prep, you can better understand what you need to learn.
+Keeping track of what questions were difficult and understanding your GED test scores can help you plan what you need to study.
+Try a sample free GED certificate practice test online.

 2. Apply what you study.

 Just reading a textbook is not an efficient way to learn.
 Many learners don't know how to absorb all the information in a book.
-By applying what you’re studying to real-life situations and problems, you will retain the knowledge and be able to use it on a test.
+By applying what you're studying to real-life situations and problems, you will retain the knowledge and be able to use it on the test.
 Try using what you're learning in your life, using math at the supermarket or applying social studies ideas to things in the news.
-If we don’t use knowledge, it doesn’t mean anything to us.
+If we don't use knowledge, it doesn't mean anything to us.
 Imagine learning to drive a car from a book.
-It wouldn’t work.
+It wouldn't work.
 You need to get behind the wheel.

 3. Focus on thinking skills.